kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 sent on that backend connection originates from one client-side connection that has negotiated the use of the extensible priority scheme (see {{fairness}}).

-# Extensible Priorities
+# The Priority Parameters

-This priority design is intended to be extensible, and uses a sequence of key-value pairs encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}) to enable extensibility.
-Each dictionary member represents a parameter of the Priority header field.
+The priority information is a sequence of key-value pairs, providing room for future extensions.
+Each key-value pair represents a priority parameter.

-When attempting to extend priorities, care must be taken to ensure any use of existing parameters are either unchanged or modified in a way that is backwards compatible for peers that are unaware of the extended meaning.

-The scheme has a single encoding and set of functionality whether it's conveyed via a HTTP header or within a frame.

-# The Priority HTTP Header Field

-The Priority HTTP header field can appear in requests and responses.
-A client uses it to specify the priority of the response.
-A server uses it to inform the client that the priority was overwritten.
-An intermediary can use the Priority information from client requests and server responses to correct or amend the precedence to suit it (see {{merging}}).
+The Priority HTTP header field is used to transmit this set of parameters when a request or a response is being issued.
+In order to request reprioritization after the requests have been issued, HTTP-version-specific frames are used by clients to transmit this same information.

+In both cases, the set of priority parameters is encoded as a Structured Headers Dictionary ({{!STRUCTURED-HEADERS}}).

 This document defines the urgency(`u`) and incremental(`i`) parameters.
-Values of these parameters MUST always be present.
+When used, these parameters MUST be accompanied by values.
 When any of the defined parameters are omitted, or if the Priority header field is not used, their default values SHOULD be applied.

-The Priority header field is an end-to-end signal of the request priority from the client or the response priority from the server.

-Unknown parameters MUST be ignored.
+Unknown parameters, parameters with out-of-range values or values of unexpected types MUST be ignored.

 ## urgency